OpenSourceProtogenCollection/opensourceprotogencollection.github.io/contribute.md

 - Proposing new features
 - Becoming a maintainer

-When contributing to this repository, please first discuss the change you wish to make via issue, email, or any other method with the owners of this repository before making a change.
+When contributing to the repositories in OSPC, please first discuss the change you wish to make via issue, email, or any other method with the owners of the repository before making a change.

 ## Where to Start